Peket: Folklore

-Peket is commonly consumed during the celebrations of August 15 in the Outremeuse quarter of Liège and also during the Walloon Festivities that takes place every year in Namur.
+Peket is commonly consumed during the celebrations of August 15 in the Outremeuse quarter of Liège and also during the Walloon Festivities that take place every year in Namur.

 Several local recipes use peket, for example quail and duck are sometimes cooked with it.
 Smoked fish or strong cheese, such as Herve cheese are popular accompaniments.

 Peket is traditionally sold in one-litre clay bottles, but some sell it in glass bottles.
 It is sometimes mixed with Coca-Cola to produce a cocktail known as "white coke".